NangoHQ/nango/README.md

 cd packages/frontend && python3 -m http.server 8000
 ```

-Go to the demo [page](http://localhost:8000/bin/quickstart.html) and start an OAuth flow with `github` as the config key and `1` as the connection ID.
+Visit the demo [demo page](http://localhost:8000/bin/quickstart.html) and start an OAuth flow, using `github` as config key and `1` as connection ID.

-Finally, let's fetch a fresh access token to start making Github API calls!
+Finally, fetch a fresh access token to start making Github API calls!

 -   Option 1: Fetch the token with Nango's REST API: